-Required Lands, Easements, and Rights-of-Way (LER): The Sponsor is responsible for acquiring the real estate interests needed for the construction, operation and maintenance of the proposed Project.
-They will obtain the appropriate real estate agreement containing the required standard estate language and necessary covenants to run with the land therein.
-Easements will be recorded with the county prior to the Corps' certification of real estate.
+c) Required Lands, Easements, and Rights-of-Way (LER): The Sponsor is responsible for acquiring the real estate interests needed for the construction, operation and maintenance of the proposed Project, in accordance with the Project Partnership Agreement (PPA).
 The following is a summary of the Project's real estate requirements, which include streets and right-of-way areas:

+Permanent Easements ±4.37 acres

-Permanent Easements Temporary Easements
+Temporary Easements ± 3.40 acres

 Total: ±7.77 acres

 No. of Private Parcels 29

 No. of Public Parcels 6

 Total: 35

 The Project impacts 35 parcels, as well as impacts to streets and right-of-ways.
 In some instances, more than one estate is required to be obtained over the lands of the same owner.
-The following is the required estates and acreage (which includes acres over streets and right-of-ways) needed to support the construction, operation, and maintenance of the Project:
+The following is the required estates and acreage (including acres over streets and right-of-ways) needed to support the construction, operation, and maintenance of the Project: